jacoblnd/DeckLab/README.md

 One major difference in the implementation of this deck cipher is that it only supports 26 Ciphertext symbols whereas any true Eye Puzzle encipherment mechanism would need to support 83.
-Additionally, the shuffle algorithms are currently simplistic in that they only support a limited number of swaps.
+Additionally, the only transformations supported are swaps, rotations (cyclic shifts) or a combination.
-Other shuffle transformations may exist in the true Eye Puzzle encipherment mechanism (if it is represented by a deck cipher at all) such as rotations or decimations.
+Other shuffle transformations may exist in the true Eye Puzzle encipherment mechanism (if it is represented by a deck cipher at all).

 ## Current Implementation